FHU/2023-os-memes/_posts/2023-01-24-marvelkel17-introduction-meme.md

 ---
-title:
+title:  OSIntro
-author:
+author: kel
-image:
+image: OS_Intro.jpg
-chapter:
+chapter: 02
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+A lot of this chapter was spent talking about the different names for the OS and how it plays into its functions.